THE INTEGUMENTARY SYSTEM

 The stratum corneum is the outermost layer of the epidermis made of dead flattened cells filled with keratin.

-- Melanocytes are specialized cells found in the dermal-epidermal junction that produce and store melanin--the pigment polymer responsible for skin and hair color.
+- Melanocytes are specialized cells found in the dermal-epidermal junction that produce and store melanin--the pigmented polymer responsible for skin and hair color.

 The dermis is most notable for the stem cells that replete the constantly shedding epidermis.
 It also contains the vessels that regulate body temperature, the arterioles.
 These small vessels respond to heat by dilating, increasing blood flow through the skin, resulting in heat leaving the body.
 The same arterioles respond to cold by constricting, preventing heat loss.